 Anytime I’m traveling by car – whether I’m the driver or a passenger, whether it’s a quick jaunt to the store or a half-day road trip – detailed visions of gruesome car accidents repeatedly interrupt my thoughts.
-These intrusive images are involuntary and a common symptom of Post-Traumatic Stress Disorder (PTSD) which is typically present in those with Dissociative Identity Disorder.
+These intrusive images are involuntary and a common symptom of posttraumatic stress disorder (PTSD) (typically comorbid in those with dissociative identity disorder).
 Until recently, I didn’t understand why these particular intrusive images plague me so.
 I’ve never been in a serious car accident.
 It surprised me to learn what now seems obvious: any form of potential danger can trigger PTSD symptoms.

 The Symptoms of PTSD Thrive on Fear-Based Beliefs